Q_l-cohomology projective planes and singular Enriques surfaces in characteristic two: Explicit equations for root type

 which subsequently leads to a one-dimensional family parametrized by $\lambda=\sqrt\mu^3$.
 For $\Jac(f)=X_{3333}$, however, the resulting equations are a little more complicated to display.

-In either case, the resulting families of Enriques surfaces are easy related.
-This can be achieved by singling out the multiple $I_6$ fiber in the diagram of $(-2)$-curves underlying the configuration from Example \ref{ex3} (or a $IV^*$ fiber with smooth rational bisection and disjoint $A_2$ in Figure \ref{Fig:R}), or as part of a more general pattern explored in the context of Enriques surfaces with four cusps in \cite{RS} (over $\C$, but the arguments carry over to characteristic two). \end{Remark}
+In either case, the families of Enriques surfaces resulting from both approaches are easily related.
+This can be achieved by singling out the multiple $I_6$ fiber in the diagram of $(-2)$-curves underlying the configuration from Example \ref{ex3} (or a $IV^*$ fiber with smooth rational bisection and disjoint $A_2$ in Figure \ref{Fig:R}), or as part of a more general pattern explored in the context of Enriques surfaces with four cusps in \cite{RS} (over $\C$, but the arguments carry over to characteristics $\neq 3$). \end{Remark}